-Classification of Instructional Programs Code (CIP): 51.0911 Standard Occupational Classification Code (SOC): 29-2034.00

-Clock Hours: 2660

-Method of Delivery: Blended Number of Weeks: 100
+Classification of Instructional Programs Code (CIP): 51.0911 Standard Occupational Classification Code (SOC): 29-2034.00 Quarter Credits: 130.0 Clock Hours: 2660 Method of Delivery: Blended Number of Weeks: 100 Weeks may be extended depending on holiday schedules

 The profession of radiology is guided by the ASRT and ARRT Code of Ethics and therefore it is the expectation of the College that each graduate following successful completion of the certification and registration exam, will work within legal and ethical boundaries.
 This responsibility requires dedication to applying standards that are outlined within the Code of Ethics for the Radiologic Technologist.
 Radiography is also a dynamic discipline that requires growth, personally and professionally, to better prepare for future needs of the profession.
 These needs may vary in many ways, dependent not only in the environment where one is employed, but across the profession as it changes.
 While the radiography program provides the requisite knowledge and skills to become competent as an entry level R.T., the program is confident that each graduate adopts the same enthusiasm for self-improvement.